A "resource" is anything valuable or cherished.

 Extreme cases guard where food or toys have been before but aren't now.
 Some guard water.
 For most the space bubble is a few feet from where they are currently enjoying the thing and only triggered if a person or another animal is clearly desiring their stuff.
 Others become paranoid, guarding much larger areas from people/animals who are actually paying no attention at all - they don't even know there is an issue.

-Dogs who resource guard may:
+Dogs who resource guard show escalating levels of reaction:

-Eat faster or try to swallow a non-food item
+Eat faster or try to swallow a non-food item in order to keep it

 Take the item and move away